March 1, 2023

 To be eligible to apply for the Margaret Wiese Graduate Scholarship, you must meet the following criteria:

-Be currently enrolled full-time in a master's or doctoral degree program
+Be currently enrolled full-time in a master's or doctoral degree program.
+Students beginning their studies in Summer 2023 or Fall 2023 are not eligible for this award.

 Have an interest in preserving the culture, language, or artifacts of northwestern Native Americans